About the studio

 I was raised in Missouri by parents whose Sunday pastime was touring model homes, which meant I got to collect floor plan books and obsess over hand-lettering and drafting in my free time.
 I have always been drawn to life in art studios and RVs, reasons some cities felt easy to walk around in and some didn’t, and literature about people and place and the effect of each on the other.

-I earned a B.A. in English and environmental studies, a master’s degree in landscape architecture, and AICP credentials in urban planning.
-I happily worked in design and planning studio environments for 20 years.
-I loved it, but the whole time I imagined living differently: in less, with less, doing less.
+I have a B.A. in English and environmental studies, a master’s degree in landscape architecture, and AICP credentials in urban planning.
+I worked in active design and planning studio environments for 20 years.
+I loved it.
+But I also love trying new things.

 In summer of 2019, my husband and I left our jobs, gave away our stuff, and moved with our two kids across the country for a reset.
 We committed to a low-impact life, and rented a 715 SF one-bedroom ADU for four years.